 What is the Early Help Assessment Tool (EHAT)?

-The EHAT is a shared assessment tool for use across all services for children/young people and their families.
-It aims to help early identification needs of children/young people and promotes a co-ordinated service response to meet those needs.
-EHAT is undertaken with the consent and full participation of the child/young person and their family.
+The EHAT is a shared assessment tool for use across all services.
+It aims to help identify needs early and supports agencies to work together to mete those needs by developing a family plan.
+The EHAT is undertaken with the consent and full participation of the child/young person and their family.

 How does EHAT link with other assessments?

 The EHAT process should be used when needs affects a child or children’s ability to develop appropriately, and where they will benefit from the support of services from a range of services.
 The aim is to ensure that children receive these services at the earliest opportunity.

 This should remove the need for multiple assessments at the early stages of intervention in children’s lives.

 Where a more specialist assessment (such as a Single Assessment under the Framework for the Assessment of Children in Need and their Families) is required, using EHAT will help by clearly identifying needs and what support arrangements have been in place during Early Help.

 This can make sure that a Single Assessment for Social Care support is fully informed and ensure that the referral is really necessary and that it is supported by accurate up-to-date information.

 The information gathered will follow the children/family and builds up a picture over time, rather than a series of partial snapshots.